Kyle Isbel Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in the league.
+- The 10 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.52).
+- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.43).

-- The Twins allow the ninth-fewest home runs in baseball (25 total, one per game).
+- Twins pitchers combine to allow 26 total home runs at a rate of one per game (to rank 11th in the league).

-- Mahle gets the start for the Twins, his fifth of the season.
-He is 1-2 with a 3.32 ERA and 22 strikeouts in 21 2/3 innings pitched.
+- Lopez gets the start for the Twins, his sixth of the season.
+He is 1-2 with a 3.00 ERA and 39 strikeouts through 30 2/3 innings pitched.

-- His last appearance came in relief on Wednesday when the righty threw 2/3 innings against the New York Yankees while allowing hits.
+- In his most recent time out -- in relief on Thursday -- the right-hander threw 2/3 innings against the Kansas City Royals while surrendering hits.

-- The 28-year-old has a 3.32 ERA and 9.1 strikeouts per nine innings across four games this season, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.